Azure-Samples/azure-search-power-skills/Vision/ImageSimilarity/README.md

    Add the endpoint to your [skillset file](deployment/azuresearch/create_skillset.json) using the [deploy cell notebook](notebooks/Similarity%20Search%20dogs.ipynb#Now-we-create-the-skill-set)

-    Note, you need an already deployed ACS instance in the same region as your cognitive services instance as we want to augment what we can extract using custom vision with our similarity model.
+    Note, you need an already deployed ACS instance in the same region as your AI services instance as we want to augment what we can extract using custom vision with our similarity model.